49047 Finite Element Analysis6cp; 3hpw; availability: all courses

 Requisite(s): 120 credit points of completed study in spk(s): C10061 Bachelor of Engineering Diploma Engineering Practice OR 120 credit points of completed study in spk(s): C10066 Bachelor of Engineering Science OR 120 credit points of completed study in spk(s): C10067 Bachelor of Engineering OR 120 credit points of completed study in spk(s): C09067 Bachelor of Engineering (Honours) Diploma Professional Engineering Practice OR 120 credit points of completed study in spk(s): C09066 Bachelor of Engineering (Honours)

 It is essential for structural engineers to have a basic understanding of the finite elements method to be able to model realistic structural behaviour.
-The main objectives of this subject are to help students acquire a fundamental knowledge of the finite elements technology, understand how different types of elements are produced, and develop an awareness of in which context these elements are used.
+The main objectives of this subject are to help students acquire a fundamental knowledge of the finite elements technology, understand how different types of elements are produced, and develop an awareness of the context where these elements are used.

 This subject is intended primarily for engineering students who wish to develop skills in finite element methodology.
 The course introduces fundamental concepts as well as practical implementations, of the finite element method.